TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 * Only use :php:`getAccessibleMock()` if parts of the system under test class itself needs to be mocked.
 Never use it for an object that is created by the system under test itself.

-* Since TYPO3 v9, unit tests are by default configured to fail if a notice level PHP error is triggered.
+* Since `TYPO3`:pn: v9, unit tests are by default configured to fail if a notice level PHP error is triggered.
-  This has been used in the Core to slowly make the framework notice free.
+  This has been used in the `Core`:pn: to slowly make the framework notice free.
 Extension authors may fall into a trap here: First, the unit test code itself, or the system under test may trigger notices.
   Developers should fix that.
-But, TYPO3 v9 is not yet fully notice free, and it may happen a Core dependency triggers a notice that in turn lets the extensions unit test fail.
-At best, the extension developer pushes a patch to the Core to fix that notice.
+But, `TYPO3`:pn: v9 is not yet fully notice free, and it may happen a `Core`:pn: dependency triggers a notice that in turn lets the extensions unit test fail.
+At best, the extension developer pushes a patch to the `Core`:pn: to fix that notice.
 Another solution is to mock the dependency away, which may however not be desired or possible - especially with static dependencies.